pekwm/pekwm/doc/pekwm_panel.md

 NOTE: The widget expect all icons set by the external data field to have the same size.

+The Icon widget support executing a command when it is clicked.
+To enable command execution add an Exec statement, the format of the command will be expanded the same way as the _Text_ widget before being executed.

 #### Widget: Text

 Display formatted text.
 The format string can reference environment